GLOBAL MARKETS-Stocks, yields fall as China slowdown deepens

 Protesters paralyzed parts of Hong Kong for a fourth day, forcing school closures and blocking highways and other transport links in a marked escalation of unrest in the financial hub.
 Hong Kong's Hang Seng fell 0.8% to a fresh one-month low.

-Oil was mixed as a build in U.S. crude inventories weighed on prices, while comments from the Organization of the Petroleum Exporting Countries about lower-than-expected U.S. shale production in 2020 limited declines.
-Brent crude futures rose 3 cents to $63.40 a barrel, while U.S. West Texas Intermediate (WTI) crude fell 18 cents to $54.95 per barrel.
+U.S. gold futures settled up 0.7% at $1,473.40 per ounce.
+Oil slid as a build in U.S. crude inventories weighed on prices, while comments from the Organization of the Petroleum Exporting Countries about lower-than-expected U.S. shale production in 2020 limited declines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)